 The Residential Conduct Board is a group of on-campus students trained to hold informal hearings involving violations of the Florida State University Student Conduct Code and Guide to Residence Living.
 The Conduct Board actively upholds University Housing policies to maintain a safe and responsible campus community.
 The Residential Conduct Board provides a unique opportunity for students to serve the community by promoting civility and accountability within the residence halls.
 This is a great leadership opportunity for those residential students interested in pursuing a career in law or government.

-The Student Activities Center at Florida State University is more than just a place.
-The Student Activities Center serves as a guide for Florida State students in molding and creating their FSU experience.
+The Office of Student Organizations and Involvement at Florida State University is more than just a place.
+The Office of Student Organizations and Involvement serves as a guide for Florida State students in molding and creating their FSU experience.

-The Student Activities Center believes that student involvement outside of the classroom contributes to important learning gains and a well rounded college experience that prepares students for life after graduation.
+The Office of Student Organizations and Involvement believes that student involvement outside of the classroom contributes to important learning gains and a well rounded college experience that prepares students for life after graduation.

 Florida State University has over 600 Recognized Student Organizations (RSOs) on campus.
 Find out more about the different student organizations and how to get involved on Nole Central.